haaochen/Guide_to_Machine_Learning/README.md

 - One way to take the derivative is the Chain Rule.
 The chain rule links the residual to the SSR by rewriting the SSR as a function of the residual

 - When there are many parameters, use stochastic gradient descent becuase gradient descent can be slow for big data.
-Stochastic gradient descent randomly picks one datapoint per step so that only one term is computed per derivative for  ach iteration.
+Stochastic gradient descent randomly picks one datapoint per step so that only one term is computed per derivative for each iteration.

 - Gradient Descnet may not always find the global optimal value in a graph of data that results in multiple local minimums.
-To avoid this, try using different random numbers to initialize the parameters that we want to optimize, Fiddle around with step size to make it a little larger, or use stchastic gradient descent to increase the randomness.
+To avoid this, try using different random numbers to initialize the parameters that we want to optimize, Fiddle around with step size to make it a little larger, or use stochastic gradient descent to increase the randomness.

 ## Logistic Regression

+- Logistic regression comes into play when we want to classify something continuous.
+Logistic regression is can be thought of as a logistic classifier. the y-axis on a logistic regression graph represents probability.
+Probabilities have a threshold, usually 0.5

+- Likelihoods are use to evaluate how a statistical model fits the dataset.
+Likelihoods are used instead of SSR for logistic regression

+- Calculate the likelihood for the entire model by multiplying likelihoods together.
+When fitting multiple models, the model with the maximum likelihood is the optimal model.
+Underflow can happen when multiplying small numbers if the computer is not capable of storing the result.
+To avoid underflow, add logarithms.

+- Weaknesses in logistic regression include that there is an assumption that there is a relationship between the both variables.
+We assume that an s-shaped model will mostly fit the data.
+If not, then we need to use another model.

+## Naive Bayes

+- Naive Bayes is a simple but very effective classifier.
+It uses prior probability (an initial guess) multiplied by the probabilities of seeing desired results, given a certain condition.
+Then the same for undesired results and compare.

+- Most common Naive bayes is multinomial Naive Bayes.

+- We usually derive prior probabilities from the training data.

+- Naive Bayes is naive because it ignores word order and phrasing - it considers each word independently.

+- Missing data can be an issue as desired data may only appear in one category in the training data.
+Because of this, the desired data will always be categorized into one category.
+Naive Bayes eliminates this problem by adding a pseudocount to each word.

+- Naive Bayes works well for discrete data.
+Continuous data makes use of Gaussian Naive Bayes

+- If the data is continuous but not Gaussian, we can use any statistical distribution in combination with Naive Bayes, but it willbe known by a different name (e.g. Exponential Naive Bayes)

+- Multinomial Naive Bayes and Gaussian Naive Bayes can be used together when necessary if the data is both continuous and discrete

+## Assessing Model Performance